 Hitler probably never visited the concentration camps and did not speak publicly about the mass killings.
-However Germans documented the atrocities committed at the camps on paper and in films.
+However, Germans documented the atrocities committed at the camps on paper and in films.

 World War II

-In 1938, Hitler, along with several other European leaders, signed the Munich Agreement.
+In 1938, Hitler, along with several other European leaders, signed the Munich Pact.
 The treaty ceded the Sudetenland districts to Germany, reversing part of the Versailles Treaty.
 As a result of the summit, Hitler was named Time magazine's Man of the Year for 1938.

 This diplomatic win only whetted his appetite for a renewed German dominance.
 On September 1, 1939, Germany invaded Poland, sparking the beginning of World War II.
 In response, Britain and France declared war on Germany two days later.

 In 1940 Hitler escalated his military activities, invading Norway, Denmark, France, Luxembourg, the Netherlands and Belgium.
 By July, Hitler ordered bombing raids on the United Kingdom, with the goal of invasion.
 Germany’s formal alliance with Japan and Italy, known collectively as the Axis powers, was agreed upon toward the end of September to deter the United States from supporting and protecting the British.